 I love libraries.
 Growing up, trips to the library were magic.
 I worked in a Rare Book Library, where I had to wear special gloves to handle books that were printed more than 500 years ago.
 Once when I was researching in Washington, D.C., I had my own assigned book shelf in the Library of Congress!
 Now I even have a Little Free Library for Kids and Teens in my yard.

 I love unusual words.
 When I was young I read dictionaries for fun.
-I’ve studied French, German, and Italian, and now I’m learning Spanish.
+I’ve studied French, German, and Italian.
 I am amazed when I encounter a new word that can’t be translated directly into English.
 Sprezzatura in Italian means: the art of doing something extremely well or gracefully without showing the effort that it takes to do.

 I love my cats, Pippi, Cricket and Bailey, except when they want to help me write.